 When it comes to spending time with your children, it’s important that you seek legal help to support your rights.
 Parents who no longer remain together often have a difficult time agreeing on the best way to split time with their children.
 Satisfying the wishes and needs of each parent and the children can be extremely challenging.
 In some circumstances, parents decide to share custody.
 However, if your ex is granted sole custody, it’s important that you establish visitation rights to preserve your time with your children.

-At L. Patrick Mulligan & Associates, LLC, our family lawyers are passionate about helping parents and families in need of legal help.
-We have more than 30 years of legal experience, and we are dedicated to providing each of our clients with step-by-step legal guidance.
+At L. Patrick Mulligan & Associates, LLC, our Dayton visitation attorney are passionate about helping parents and families in need of legal help.
+We have more than 50 years of combined legal experience, and we are dedicated to providing each of our clients with step-by-step legal guidance.
 We know how confusing and overwhelming child custody issues can be, which is why we’re here to help.

 If you wish to pursue visitation, you must first establish your parental rights.
 Mothers inherently have parental rights as biological parents.
 For fathers, however, parental rights must be established.
 If the father’s name is written on the child’s birth certificate, or the parents were married at the time the child was born, the father’s parental rights are also protected.
 However, in any other circumstances, the father must establish his parental rights through a paternity test to confirm that the child is his.
 Once paternity has been confirmed, the father may then pursue his rights to either visitation or child custody.